LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold premises

-If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
 If such conditions are not complied with you may be in violation of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance